Alternative Therapies for Hip Dysplasia in a Dog

 Traditional Treatments for Hip Dysplasia

-2. Oral and injectible steroids: Despite the side effects, sometimes steroids are used to control the inflammation and pain.
-With long term use steroids can cause weight gain, which is what an arthritic dog does not need.
+- Oral and injectable steroids: Despite the side effects, sometimes steroids are used to control the inflammation and pain.
+With long-term use steroids can cause weight gain, which is what an arthritic dog does not need.
 They can also cause damage to the cartilage in the joint.

-3. Weight loss: Since obese dogs have a harder time getting up and walking around, hip dysplasia is always a lot worse when the dog is overweight.
+- Weight loss: Since obese dogs have a harder time getting up and walking around, hip dysplasia is always a lot worse when the dog is overweight.
 The amount of food given is controlled and the dog may be put on a diet food.
-Even adrug may be given to help control his weight.
+Even a drug like slentrol may be given to help control his weight.

 Alternative Treatments for Hip Dysplasia